 Teachers will also consider those concepts which are current and relevant for modern Britain and specific classes/pupils and incorporate these into daily practise.

 Throughout the year we supplement our curriculum with other activites which relate to specific days, weeks, world events.
-E.g. Anti-bullying week, Parliament week.
+E.g. Anti-bullying week, Parliament week, first aid, Charity work, community projects.